Elevated-Standards/TenableTrawler/README.md

-# Tenable-Scans
+# TenableTrawler

-Pulls Scan Results using Tenable API and combines the different Tenable Scan Results into a organized output.
+Pulls Scan Results using Tenable API and combines the different Tenable Scan Results into a organized output.And POAM Ready.